My Sophistication Muse, Audrey Hepburn

-Sophistication Sundays will revolve around my favorite beauty finds, techniques, fashion trends and anything else “pretty” that catches my eye.
+Sophisticated Finds revolves around my favorite beauty discoveries, techniques, fashion trends and anything else “pretty” that catches my eye.
 I look forward to sharing these ideas with you and hope to hear your suggestions and feedback as well!
 I am no expert at beauty or fashion by any means but perhaps that will make my thoughts more relatable.
 Simply put, I’m just a girly-girl navigating my way through the fabulous finds I come across.

 Have any of you ladies heard of the new-to-America product, BB Cream?